learn-co-curriculum/cssi-1.6-intro-to-command-line/README.md

 #Conclusion
 As we learn to build complicated applications, being able to swiftly navigate your computer using the command line will make your life much easier.
 The command line will be important not just for navigation, but you'll also use it to do things like boot the local server for your web apps, write scripts to automate tasks, and execute other important functions on your computer.

-#Stretch Lab
-If you are feeling comfortable with the command line try this advanced <a href= "https://github.com/learn-co-curriculum/hs-advanced-cli"> command line and shell scripting lab</a>